Estimated reading time: 7 minutes

 16. HOW SHOULD I STORE MY FOOD?

 While backpacking your food, you need to label your containers and bags to make it possible for you to identify them.
-Perishable foods and those that can be spoiled by excessive weight need to be packed at the top of the bag.
+Perishable foods and those that can be spoilt by excessive weight need to be packed at the top of the bag.

 You may also consider arranging your food in a way that you access the food you need first at the top to avoid repackaging the whole bag.